UTAS-Programming-Club/UntitledTextAdventure/README.md

 * Build instructions for tools and release on windows for both cmd and pwsh, and discord bot
 * Fix pwsh debug build instructions to work on older versions, currently the &&s fails
 * Figure out why newer cosmo build tools fail hang on windows.
 It might just be make as it has had issues in the past
+* Support building tools and cmdgame with cosmo on OSes other than windows
+* Hide "fatal error: no input files" errors at the top of all make calls

 ## Basic build instructions
 All of these are build from wsl with windows builds copied to windows first to avoid very slow startup.
 Additionally they clean the project and then clear the screen which I find makes reading the build output easier for debugging but is probably not desired by others.
 They will need to be modified for other systems.